Advertisement

 Team Approach

 A slightly longer day with nine periods and fewer teacher responsibilities outside the classroom allow for the planning and meeting time.
-The school schedule is configured so that students see their team teachers as much as possible, including in the cafeteria, out on the schoolyard, and in Period One.
+The school schedule is configured so that students see their team teachers as much as possible, including in the cafeteria, out on the schoolyard, and in period 1.
 The full adult team meets regularly with individual students and their parents, which, notes Bencivenga, is "a great way of getting a sense of who your kid is," as opposed to just hearing from one teacher.

 Students have a month to run 26.2 miles and earn an “I ran a marathon” T-shirt.